-For biographical information relating to our executive officers, including Mr. Penn who also serves as one of our trustees, see "Our Manager and the Management Agreement-Our Manager's and Ellington's Employees."
-Information on each our independent trustees is set forth below.
+For biographical information relating to our executive officers, including Messrs.
+Penn and Vranos who will also serve as trustees, see "Our Manager and the Management Agreement-Our Manager's and Ellington's Employees."
+Information on each of our other trustees is set forth below.
+Pursuant to the shareholders' agreement among our current shareholders, David S. Blitzer, who has served as a member of our Board of Trustees since September 24, 2012, will resign as a trustee of our company immediately prior to completion of this offering.